 Summer of 84 Overview

 Summer of 84 was a pretty fun nostalgia trip.
 This isn’t as crazy or pandering as movies like Turbo Kid, or Ready Player One, which seeks to pile on all the nostalgia they can.
-Instead, Summer of 84 takes a close look at a boring old summer turned exciting, aka dangerous.
+Instead, this movie takes a close look at a boring old summer turned exciting, aka dangerous.
 It’s very similar in feel to Stranger Things.
 It’s basically a Stranger Things remake of Rear Window.

-While Summer of 84 slumps a bit in the middle, it holds up well and is able to pull off a high-quality production.
+While it slumps a bit in the middle, it holds up well and is able to pull off a high-quality production.
 In fact all of the Shudder exclusives I’ve watched so far have been worth my time.

 Want To Watch It?

-Click the Button to Watch it on Amazon!
+Click the Button to Watch Summer of 84

 Summer of 84 Spoilers